jsonnet-libs/jsonnet-training-course/_gen/lesson4.md

 changes from `vendor/`, which makes it a little bit more challenging.
 Let's have a look at the different options.

-> Idea: jsonnet-bundler could benefit from a feature to make this easier.

 #### Simply edit files in `vendor/`

 This is the easiest except the risk of loosing changes is highest.
 For testing small